Look Up Kern County Public Records for Free: Search Anyone

 The costs per record is $17.00.

-Mail Requests—Mail requests take 10-14 days to process and are initiated by downloading and printing the marriage certificate application (mail order).
+Mail Requests—Mail requests take 10-14 days to process and are initiated by downloading and printing the Application for Certified Copy of Marriage Certificate Form (mail order).
 Payment is made through check or money order payable to the “Kern County Recorder’s Office.”
 Include a self-addressed return envelope and mail the application to the Kern County Recorder’s Office.

 For any questions and queries, call 661.868.6449.